 - Add in minced garlic cloves, stir, and cook for 30 seconds.
 It should start to smell fragrant.

-- Dump in the sausage, chopped cabbage, salt, pepper, bay leaf, and other seasonings.
+- Dump in the sausage, chopped cabbage, potatoes, salt, pepper, bay leaf, and other seasonings.

 - Stir to coat everything in the spices.